shaikhsirajudin/Notes/Latest/Angular.md

 based on the application business case.

 Plunkr Example: Link
-1.We don't require to import or declare lazily loading module in root module.
+1. We don't require to import or declare lazily loading module in root module.
-2.Add the route to top level routing (app.routing.ts) and set loadChildren. loadChildren takes absolute path
-    from root folder followed by #{ModuleName}.
+2. Add the route to top level routing (app.routing.ts) and set loadChildren. loadChildren takes absolute path from root folder followed by #{ModuleName}.
 RouterModule.forRoot() takes routes array and configures the router.
-3.Import module specific routing in the child module.
+3. Import module specific routing in the child module.
-4.In the child module routing, specify path as empty string ' ', the empty path.
-RouterModule.forChild again
-    takes routes array for the child module components to load and configure router for child.
+4. In the child module routing, specify path as empty string ' ', the empty path.
+RouterModule.forChild again takes routes array for the child module components to load and configure router for child.
-5.Then, export const routing: ModuleWithProviders = RouterModule.forChild(routes);
+5. Then, export const routing: ModuleWithProviders = RouterModule.forChild(routes);

 # What are the security threats should we be aware of in angular 2 application?

 Just like any other client side or web application, angular 2 application should also follow some of the basic guidelines to mitigate the security risks.
-Some of them are: a.Avoid using/injecting dynamic Html content to your component. b.If using external Html, that is coming from database or somewhere outside the application, sanitize it. c.Try not to put external urls in the application unless it is trusted.
-Avoid url re-direction unless it is trusted. d.Consider using AOT compilation or offline compilation. e.Try to prevent XSRF attack by restricting the api and use of the app for known or secure environment/browsers.
+Some of them are:
+a.
+Avoid using/injecting dynamic Html content to your component.
+b.
+If using external Html, that is coming from database or somewhere outside the application, sanitize it.
+c.
+Try not to put external urls in the application unless it is trusted.
+Avoid url re-direction unless it is trusted.
+d.
+Consider using AOT compilation or offline compilation.
+e.
+Try to prevent XSRF attack by restricting the api and use of the app for known or secure environment/browsers.

 # How would you optimize the angular 2 application for better performance?
 Well, optimization depends on the type and size of application and many other factors.
 But in general, I would consider the following points while optimizing the angular 2 app:
-1.Consider AOT compilation.
+1. Consider AOT compilation.
-2.Make sure the application is bundled, uglified, and tree shaking is done.
+2. Make sure the application is bundled, uglified, and tree shaking is done.
-3.Make sure the application doesn’t have un-necessary import statements.
+3. Make sure the application doesn’t have un-necessary import statements.
-4.Make sure that any 3rd party library, which is not used, is removed from the application.
+4. Make sure that any 3rd party library, which is not used, is removed from the application.
-5.Have all dependencies and dev-dependencies are clearly separated.
+5. Have all dependencies and dev-dependencies are clearly separated.
-6.I would consider lazy loading instead of fully bundled app if the app size is more.
+6. I would consider lazy loading instead of fully bundled app if the app size is more.

 # How would you define custom Typings to avoid editor warnings?